 Union Station Homeless Services

-Programs: Passageways( 1020 Arroyo Parkway) Passageways is a multi-agency collaborative that serves as the gateway to Pasadena’s homeless services network.
-In partnership with Pacific Clinics, AIDS Service Center, and the Pasadena Public Health Department, Passageways provides intake, assessment, medical and mental health services for more than 1,200 homeless people annually.
-Adult Center (412 S. Raymond Ave.)
-The Adult Center is a 56-bed shelter for single adults.
+Coordinated Entry System We are coordinating the efforts of more than 40+ agencies in the San Gabriel Valley, in an effort to end chronical and veteran homelessness in the region by 2016.
+Family Solutions Help is here.
+Homeless families and those at-risk of becoming homeless can find housing, resources and hope thanks to Family Solutions.
+Adult Center The Adult Center is a 56-bed shelter for single adults.
 The new Women’s Dorm provides 20 beds for homeless women and doubles the number of women served by the Adult Center annually.
 Each year, more than 150 adults receive shelter and services at the Adult Center designed to help them rebuild their lives.
 The average length of stay is three months.
 Family Center The Family Center is a nurturing home-like environment that offers safe-haven for up to 50 parents and children each night, and approximately 125 individuals in more than 50 families per year.
 The average stay is three to six months.
-Supportive services are offered onsite to promote physical, emotional, and financial wellbeing for parents and their children.
+Supportive services are offered onsite to promote physical, emotional, and financial well-being for parents and their children.
 Euclid Villa Euclid Villa Transitional Housing offers affordable apartments for up to 14 homeless, very low-income families.
 Residents pay 30% of their income towards rent and may stay for up to two years.
 Case management and supportive services are provided on-site.
 Euclid Villa is owned and operated by Union Station and the Pacific Housing Alliance.
+Centennial Place Union Station provides case management and onsite supportive services at Centennial Place, a permanent supportive housing facility offering 144 single room occupancy (SRO) apartments for low-income adults.
 Sources (825 E. Orange Grove Blvd) Sources is a career development program designed to meet the needs of homeless and very low-income job seekers.
 Workshops, individualized job search, and one-on-one career counseling help 125 work-ready homeless adults find employment each year.
-Centennial Place (235 E. Holly Street) Union Station provides case management and onsite supportive services at Centennial Place, a permanent supportive housing facility offering 144 single room occupancy (SRO) apartments for low-income adults.
+Holly Street Housing Holly Street Housing links chronically homeless adults and families to housing and vital resources in the community – with the goal of housing the most vulnerable people first.
+Housing for Health Housing for Health is a countywide effort to end homelessness, reduce the use of expensive health care resources, and improve the health of vulnerable men and women.

 Filter Reviews by Role